The blessing of a home

 - Concluding music

-When held in conjunction with Baptism or another occasion, the blessing of a home may take place during the intercessions, and the introductory words, choice of scripture reading, hymns and prayers will be tailored accordingly.
+When held in conjunction with a christening or another occasion, the blessing of a home may take place during the intercessions, and the introductory words, choice of scripture reading, hymns and prayers will be tailored accordingly.